24 September 2025

 Mark 4.24 KWL

-Jesus told them, “Look at what you’re hearing.
+Jesus tells them, “Look at what you’re² hearing.

 Luke 6.37-38 KWL

 Mark continues with Jesus’s lesson that for those who have, more will be given; for those who don’t have, more will be lost.
-Mk 4.25, Mt 13.12, Lk 8.18 I’ll get to it another time.
+Mk 4.25, Mt 13.12, Lk 8.18 I discuss it elsewhere.

 But the reason these other gospels start to get into Jesus’s sayings about generosity, is ’cause “Don’t criticize” does have to do with generosity.
 What’s the usual reason we humans start criticizing one another?
 It’s not for constructive reasons, not to encourage or correct or help one another.
 It’s to knock down, undermine, drive away, or keep away.
 It’s to break relationships, not restore them.